9morano/multiroom-pi/README.md

 # Multiroom audio with RPi

-Mopidy & snapcast using Docker containers.
-Both services are running in the same container.
+Mopidy & Snapcast using Docker containers.

-**NOTE** Make the folders Music/ (with your music) and data/ (for storing log files, libraries, playlists etc.)
+One device acts as a server device (and optional as a client in the same time), while other are only client devices.

-# How to use
+# Server device

 ## First usage